A weekend backpacking trip to Dominguez Canyon outside of Grand Junction, CO.

 IF YOU SHOULD GO

-The Route: The classic loop is ~35 miles connecting “Big D” and “Little D” canyons with some dirt road walking in the Wagon Park area.
+The Route: The classic loop is ~38 miles connecting “Big D” and “Little D” canyons with some dirt road walking in the Wagon Park area.
 The portions of both canyons near the river are well used and easy to follow.
 Further away?
 Not so much.
 A decent amount of people seem to make base camp near the creek and explore the area with a day pack.
+The NatGeo map makes for reasonable accuracy if you read the terrain correctly and think where pack stock may go in the pass.